tcoopman/rocket_man/fw/README.md

 **TODO: Add description**

+The nerves_init_gadget expects to be connected over usb to set dns settings.
+Be sure to set dns settings in /etc/hosts if necessary

 ## Targets

 Nerves applications produce images for hardware targets based on the `MIX_TARGET` environment variable.
 If `MIX_TARGET` is unset, `mix` builds an